simulogics/airlinesim-docs/content/docs/beginners-guide/cabin-configuration/index.md

 * **Extra pitch**: If you want to give your passengers more leg room, don’t remove seat rows - just increase the extra pitch value and you're good to go!

-* **Additional F/As**: Here, you can add additional flight attendants for each class.
+* **Additional F / As**: Here, you can add additional flight attendants for each class.
 You should already have a base number of staff but you can assign more employees to increase ratings.
 Tip: Aircraft with fewer than 20 seats don't necessarily need a flight attendant.
 By default, one attendant is responsible for 50 passengers per class.
 More flight attendants have a positive effect on the evaluation of your flights.

 If you’re unsure how your current configuration affects your passengers ratings, just save it and switch to the Ratings tab.
 And remember: Each aircraft type requires its own cabin layout!